aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/implement-bicubic-resampler/_index.md

 ---
-title: "High Quality Image Scaling with Bicubic Resampler in Aspose.PSD for Java"
+title: "Resize Image Java: High Quality Scaling with Bicubic Resampler"
 linktitle: Implement Bicubic Resampler
 second_title: Aspose.PSD Java API
-description: "Learn how to achieve high quality image scaling in Java using Aspose.PSD's Bicubic Resampler.
+description: "Learn how to resize image Java with Aspose.PSD's Bicubic Resampler for high quality image scaling.
 Follow our step‑by‑step guide for superior results."
 weight: 12
 url: /java/advanced-image-manipulation/implement-bicubic-resampler/
-date: 2025-12-01
+date: 2026-02-04
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# High Quality Image Scaling with Bicubic Resampler in Aspose.PSD for Java
+# Resize Image Java: High Quality Scaling with Bicubic Resampler

 ## Introduction

 High quality image scaling is a frequent requirement when you need to resize graphics without sacrificing visual fidelity.
-Aspose.PSD for Java offers a **Bicubic Resampler** that delivers smooth, crisp results for PSD files and other supported formats.
+When you need to **resize image java**, Aspose.PSD for Java offers a **Bicubic Resampler** that delivers smooth, crisp results for PSD files and other supported formats.
 In this tutorial you’ll learn exactly how to implement the Bicubic Resampler, step by step, so you can bring high‑quality image scaling to your Java applications today.

 ## Quick Answers
 - **What does the Bicubic Resampler do?** It applies a sophisticated interpolation algorithm that preserves detail when resizing images.